tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/basic-commands.md

-# Linux everyday Survival notes

-## Basic Terminal commands & Keyboard shorcuts
+# Basic Terminal Commands & Keyboard shorcuts

 Phân biệt command option (preceded with `-` or `--`) vs command argument.
 The argument(s) to a command are specifications for the object(s) on which you want the command to take effect.
 An example is `ls /etc`, where the directory `/etc` is the argument to the **ls** command.
 You can think of an option as a way of executing the command.
 The argument is what you execute it on.